dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

 GameMode.desktop:
   A shortcut file that can be placed on your KDE Plasma desktop to switch to Gaming Mode with a single click.
+  # Optional: Add a shortcut to your desktop to switch to Game Mode
+  - cp GameMode.desktop ~/Desktop/
+  - chmod +x ~/Desktop/GameMode.desktop